(last updated 30 May 2020)

 Right to erasure

-- if you had given us consent to process your Personal Data, you withdraw that consent and we cannot otherwise legally process your Personal Data;
+- if you had given us consent to process Your Data, you withdraw that consent and we cannot otherwise legally process Your Data;

-- you object to our processing and we do not have any legal basis for continuing to process your Personal Data;
+- you object to our processing and we do not have any legal basis for continuing to process Your Data;

-- your Personal Data has been processed unlawfully or have not been erased when it should have been; or
+- Your Data has been processed unlawfully or have not been erased when it should have been; or

 - the Personal Data have to be erased to comply with law.

-We may continue to process your Personal Data in certain circumstances in accordance with Data Protection Legislation (i.e. where we have a legal justification to continue to hold such Personal Data, such as it being within our legitimate business interest to do so, e.g. retaining evidence of billing information etc.).
-Where you have requested the erasure of your Personal Data, we will inform recipients to whom that Personal Data have been disclosed, unless this proves impossible or involves disproportionate effort.
+We may continue to process Your Data in certain circumstances in accordance with Data Protection Legislation (i.e. where we have a legal justification to continue to hold such Personal Data, such as it being within our legitimate business interest to do so, e.g. retaining evidence of billing information etc.).
+Where you have requested the erasure of Your Data, we will inform recipients to whom that Personal Data have been disclosed, unless this proves impossible or involves disproportionate effort.
 We will also inform you about those recipients if you request it.

 Right to complain to the DPC